 Bachelor of Arts

-With over 25 major subjects to choose from and spanning the humanities, social sciences, languages and creative arts, UC Arts students can follow their passion and gain valuable skills.
+With 30 major subjects to choose from and spanning the humanities, social sciences, languages and creative arts, UC Arts students can follow their passion and gain valuable skills.

 Over the three years of your degree, you will gain the critical thinking, creative problem solving, and communication skills that employers want.
 Unique practical experiences such as internships are on offer too.

 - Flexible degree so you can specialise or study a wide variety of topics.